Cloud-PG/interLink/Readmev2.md

 ### :whale2: Docker images
 Building Docker Images is still simple, but requires 'a little' more effort.
-- First of all, login into your Docker Hub account
+- First of all, login into your Docker Hub account by ```docker login```
-    ```bash
-    docker login
-    ```
 - Then you can build and push your new images to your Docker Hub.
 Remember to specify the correct Dockerfile, according to your needs; here's an example with the Virtual Kubelet image:
     ```bash
     docker build -t *your docker hub username*/vk:latest -f Dockerfile.vk .
     docker push *your docker hub username*/vk:latest
     ```
+    Note: After pushing the image, edit the deployment.yaml file, located inside the kustomization sub-folder, to reflect the new image name.
+Check the [Kustomizing your Virtual Kubelet](#wrench-kustomizing-your-Virtual-Kubelet) section for more informations on how to customize your VK deployment.

+You can now run these images standalone with ```docker run *image_tag*``` or you can choose to use Docker Compose, by checking the [Docker Compose](#whale2-docker-compose-interlink-and-sidecars) section.

-### :electron: Kubernetes deployment
+### :electron: Kubernetes deployment (VK)
 It's basically building a Docker image with additional steps.
-After [building your images](#whale2-docker-images), just deploy them.
+After [building your image](#whale2-docker-images), you only have to deploy it.
 If you haven't already created the proper namespace, do it now and apply your kustomizations:
 ```bash
 kubectl create ns vk
 kubectl kustomize ./kustomizations